 I don’t know if you remember the Starbucks glazed loaf recipe.
 It was available at Starbucks a long time ago.
 Now they only sell the regular lemon loaf, at least at the location near me.
 It’s pretty good but I really miss the poppy seed version!
 That’s why I love making a Starbucks lemon poppy seed loaf copycat recipe.
 Now I can enjoy a slice whenever I want!
 If you are a Starbucks baked goods fan and looking for a Starbucks copycat loaf recipe, this is a great one to test out.
 You will love this glazed lemon poppy seed bread!

-This Starbucks copycat loaf recipe is great with a mug of coffee or glass of iced tea.
+This Starbucks copycat loaf recipe is great with a mug of coffee, cup of tea or even a glass of iced tea.
 You can have it for breakfast or brunch, or make it for a special occasion.
 You could even double the recipe and treat your best friend to a loaf!

 Glazed Lemon Poppy Seed Bread Ingredients